 Contributions: Eligible employees are not permitted to make contributions to the Trust.
 The Plan administrator shall, on behalf of the employer, make all contributions to the Trustee.
 All contributions shall be paid to the Trustee for investment and reinvestment pursuant to the terms of the trust agreement.
 The District does not have contractually required contributions rates, but contributes in an amount sufficient to fully fund the Net OPEB obligation over a period not to exceed 30 years.
-Contributions to the Trust from the District was \$7,409,326 and \$10,032,730 for the years ended June 30, 2020 and 2019, respectively.
+Contributions to the Trust from the District were \$7,300,799 and \$7,409,326 for the years ended June 30, 2021 and 2020, respectively.